Managing Skincare During Perimenopause & Menopause

 Pimples & Acne

 Outbreaks of pimples and acne are not uncommon as you progress through the menopause, again a reflection of the changes in hormone levels.
-At Beauty & Vitality we believe the best option in these circumstances is to take a probiotic enriched supplement and moisturiser to help strengthen your skins’ defences to counter breakouts and acne.
+At Beauty & Vitality we believe the best option in these circumstances is to take a probiotic-enriched supplement and moisturiser to help strengthen your skins’ defences to counter breakouts and acne.
 You might also consider:

 • Avoiding products and situations that will dry out your skin (use a good SPF product when going outside for example).